MIDB-Neuroimaging/neurohub_rtd/docs/resources/globussop.md

 4. Select the intended file path

 !!! note
-    Bookmarking Tier 1 storage requires you do log in to authenticate your MSI credentials.
+    Bookmarking Tier 1 storage requires you to log in and authenticate your MSI credentials.
 You must already have a MSI account to do this.

-5. Click "Continue" and follow the prompts to log in <u>with your credentials.</u>
+5. Click "Continue" and follow the prompts to log in **with your credentials.**
 6. Once back in the "File Manager" tab, in the middle of the transfer box click the bookmark icon
     <figure markdown="span">
         ![sop3](globus3.png)